Russian envoy: Bad relations with US unlikely to improve

-UNITED NATIONS (AP) — Russia’s U.N. ambassador says relations between Moscow and Washington are “practically non-existent,” which he says is bad not only for both countries but for the world.
-And he sees little prospect for improvement anytime soon.
+UNITED NATIONS (AP) — Russia’s U.N. ambassador says relations between Moscow and Washington are “practically non-existent,” which he says is bad not only for both countries but for the world — and he sees little prospect for improvement anytime soon.

-Vassily Nebenzia said in a recent wide-ranging interview with several journalists that the Trump administration should offer some incentives to North Korea to move forward toward denuclearization, saying the situation “is stalemated at the moment.”
+Vassily Nebenzia said in a recent wide-ranging interview with a small group of journalists that the Trump administration should offer some incentives to North Korea to move forward toward denuclearization, saying the situation “is stalemated at the moment.”

+Russia and China have backed an easing of sanctions to spur momentum, but the U.S. insists that North Korea must first make major steps toward eliminating its nuclear program.

-He said he’s “concerned that it doesn’t roll back” to the 2017 era of increasing nuclear and missile tests and escalating rhetoric, he said.
+“I’m concerned that it doesn’t roll back” to the 2017 era of increasing nuclear and missile tests and escalating rhetoric, Nebenzia said.
+“I think that the U.S. hopefully is starting to understand that the situation may go (back).”

 Most Read Nation & World Stories